Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Introduction

 Based on these findings, we argue that risk disclosure in crowd-based RAI content work is not only an ethical decision, but also a structurally dislocated one \cite{widder_dislocated_2023}---with responsibility diffused across individuals, platforms, and institutions without clear ownership or accountability.
-This dislocation places a disproportionate burden on task designers, who are often left to navigate worker well-being risks without adequate guidance or support.
-In response, we call for repositioning task designers as a critical point of intervention for mitigating these risks.
+We call for repositioning the task designer as a critical point of intervention for mitigating these risks.
 We also advocate reimagining risk disclosure as a design and infrastructural challenge, one that requires integrated tools, shared norms, and review practices that move beyond ad hoc, individually improvised approaches.